PopnPrimp/popgym/README.md

 ## Not seeing your updates?

-If you make changes and they aren't showing up, [check out this page](https://github.com/imightbeamy/popgym/commits/master) and look for a red "x" or a gree "✔" next to your change.
+If you make changes and they aren't showing up, [check out this page](https://github.com/imightbeamy/popgym/commits/master) and look for a red "x" or a green "✔" next to your change.
 If it's an "x" that means the build failed.
 Hover over the "x" and you should see "Failure: <error message>" telling you why.
 You can try to fix it or contact Amy and she'll take a look.

 ## Images